sukesan7/discordbotv2/README.md

 - Sports Match History
 - Search Function for Sports and Teams
 - Manually Search Latest Odds and News for NFL and NBA
+- Interval Updates on News and Odds for NFL and NBA to Specific Channels